Learn how to set up a BugSnag integration with Jira.

 Advanced filtering leverages Bookmarks to enable you to create issues based on any field you can filter on using the filter bar.
 Advanced filtering is available on Standard and Enterprise plans.

-The Jira integration has two way sync capabilities which means that errors in Bugsnag can be kept in sync with the linked issue in Jira.
+The Jira integration has two way sync capabilities which means that errors in BugSnag can be kept in sync with the linked issue in Jira.

 To enable two-way sync select Two-way sync and enable the automations you require.

-The first two settings define the state that the linked Jira issue should be transitioned to when an error in Bugsnag is marked as fixed or when it is reopened.
+The first two settings define the state that the linked Jira issue should be transitioned to when an error in BugSnag is marked as fixed or when it is reopened.

 The last two settings define the behavior when a Jira issue transitions to or away from certain states.

-With the default configuration a linked Bugsnag error will be marked as fixed when the JIRA issue is transitioned to either Closed or Resolved.
-Correspondingly when a Jira issue is transitioned away from Closed or Resolved to any other state, the linked Bugsnag error will be reopened.
+With the default configuration a linked BugSnag error will be marked as fixed when the Jira issue is transitioned to either Closed or Resolved.
+Correspondingly when a Jira issue is transitioned away from Closed or Resolved to any other state, the linked BugSnag error will be reopened.

-If your server’s policy denies access from external IP addresses and websites, you will need to whitelist the IP addresses below.
-A whitelist provides access to designated IP addresses and sites that would otherwise be prevented by your security policy.
+If your server’s security policy denies access from external IP addresses and websites, you will need to allow access to BugSnag’s IP addresses below.